MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsInteropPolicy.md

 ## DESCRIPTION

-Important:

-TeamsInteropPolicy is being replaced by TeamsUpgradePolicy.
+IMPORTANT: TeamsInteropPolicy is being replaced by TeamsUpgradePolicy.
 During the transition, some components will honor TeamsInteropPolicy while others honor TeamsUpgradePolicy.
 Therefore, use of these two policies must be coordinated during the transition.
 After the transition is complete, TeamsInteropPolicy will be removed.
 To prepare for these upcoming changes, customers should do the following:

 Ensure that users with TeamsInteropPolicy are assigned only one of these three built-in instances for which CallingDefaultClient = ChatDefaultClient, and for which AllowEndUserClientOverride = false.
 The other instances are no longer valid configurations and will not be supported.